Caleb McLaughlin

 Caleb Reginald McLaughlin (born October 13, 2001) is an American actor.
-He gained international recognition playing Lucas Sinclair in the Netflix series Stranger Things (2016–present).
+He gained international recognition playing Lucas Sinclair in the Netflix series Stranger Things (2016–2025).
 He began his career playing young Simba in the Broadway musical The Lion King, and then had small roles in television.
 After finding success in Stranger Things, he appeared in the drama films High Flying Bird (2019) and Concrete Cowboy (2020), the latter his first lead role in a feature film.
 He also was in the miniseries The New Edition Story (2017) and has had several television voice acting roles.

-Personal life
+Early life and education

-McLaughlin was born on October 13, 2001, in Carmel, New York to April and Corey McLaughlin.
-He attended Kent Primary School and later went to George Fischer Middle School for one year.
-He studied dance for a year at Happy Feet Dance School and then was a student at Seven Star School of Performing Arts in Brewster Hill, New York, for one year.
+Caleb Reginald McLaughlin was born on October 13, 2001.
+He grew up in Carmel, New York.
+He has a younger sister named Caitlyn, who is also an actress.
+McLaughlin attended Kent Primary School and later went to George Fischer Middle School for one year.
+He studied dance for a year at Happy Feet Dance School and then was a student at Seven Star School of Performing Arts in Brewster, New York, for one year.
 He later studied at Harlem School of the Arts in Harlem, New York under Aubrey Lynch, a former Lion King producer.
+He is African-American.